-Municipal emergency response is coordinated from the Municipal Emergency Coordination Centre (MECC) and is supported by Emergency Relief Centres (ERC), with relevant Colac Otway Shire Council personnel and support agency representatives in attendance.
-The primary role of these facilities is to provide a coordinated approach to the provision of resources and emergency relief and recovery activities during an emergency event.
+Dependent on the level Council's Municipal emergency response may be coordinated by Council's Incident Management Team (MEM, MERO and MRM) from the Municipal Emergency Coordination Centre (MECC) and/or supported by the Emergency Relief Centres (ERC), with relevant Colac Otway Shire Council personnel and support agency representatives in attendance.
+The primary role of the MECC and ERC facilities is to provide a coordinated approach to the provision of resources and emergency relief and recovery activities during an emergency event.